-Marco Harris joined the Tennessee basketball staff in June 2011 as the program's student-athlete welfare coordinator and is now in his third season on Rocky Top.
+Director of Basketball Operations Marco Harris joined the Tennessee staff in June 2011 and now enters his third season on Rocky Top.

 Harris' relationship with Vols head coach Cuonzo Martin dates back more than 30 years, as both hail from East St. Louis, Ill.
 Harris began his college career as a baseball player at Southern Illinois University but transferred to Southwestern Oklahoma State to play basketball after one season on the diamond in Carbondale.
 He developed into the starting point guard at SWOSU from 1992-94 and also served as a team captain.

-Harris works with Tennessee's basketball student-athletes to ensure they perform at the highest level on the court, in the classroom and as members of the community.
-He functions as the program's liaison to the Thornton Athletics Student Life Center as well as the housing, admissions and financial aid offices.
+During his tenure as student-athlete welfare coordinator, Harris worked with Tennessee's basketball student-athletes to ensure they performed at the highest level on the court, in the classroom and as members of the community.
+He functioned as the program's liaison to the Thornton Athletics Student Life Center as well as the housing, admissions and financial aid offices.

 In the spring of 2013, basketball's 2.63 team GPA was the program's highest since the data started being recorded in 2003.